 You see meatballs…I see a “Violet Beauregard” moment.
-(Thank you Lisa on Facebook for correcting my blatant error!
+(Thank you Lisa on Facebook for correcting my blatant error – I originally attributed this moment to Veruca Salt.
 Not sure how I got the name mixed up…)

 If you ever saw Willy Wonka you know Violet as a little girl who won a tour of the famed factory, only to meet her demise when she tried a candy that was supposed to encompass all the flavors of a holiday dinner in one little bite.

-I have tried to create a Veruca Salt moment – or rather a dish that delivers all the flavors of one big meal in a small package – every holiday season since my surgery.
+I have tried to create a Violet Beauregard moment – or rather a dish that delivers all the flavors of one big meal in a small package – every holiday season since my surgery.
 Why?

 Because after surgery it can be nearly impossible to taste everything you want to taste from the Thanksgiving offerings.
 And here’s the deal.
 Thanksgiving food is sort of like a puzzle.
 Each individual piece is good, but it’s best when you have the parts together.
 So what can we do?